Posted on August 4, 2023 by Camp Systems

 “Effective negotiation is effective decision-making, plain and simple, and the foundation of effective decision-making is a valid mission and purpose to guide it.”
 (Chapter Four – Success Comes From this Foundation.
 Develop Your Mission and Purpose, pg.69)

-The Marine Corps is a very clear-cut organization, and it encourages strict precision in language for the sake of maximizing the effectiveness of limited amounts of communication.
+The Marine Corps is a very clear-cut organization, and it encourages strict precision in language to maximize the effectiveness of limited amounts of communication.
 However, there was no concise mission statement for a Marine Scout Sniper Platoon.
 My priority as a platoon commander was to synthesize publications to craft one.
 My goal was to give all audiences a clear understanding of what the scout sniper platoon would ultimately bring to the table.
-Our mission and purpose was: “Report timely tactical data on the enemy’s location and activities in accordance with information requirements in order to provide the supported unit commander with extended area observation.”
+Our mission and purpose was to: “Report timely tactical data on the enemy’s location and activities in accordance with information requirements to provide the supported unit commander with extended area observation.”

 - Build the Team Leader’s Vision.

 “The single most important fuel that you have, the most important behavioral goal and habit you can develop, is your ability to ask questions…After we’ve made our emotion-based decision, we need time to get the clear picture, the clear vision with which to rationally judge that decision…No vision, no real decision: this is a rule of human nature.”
 (Chapter Six – What Do You Say?
 Fuels of the Camp System: Questions, pg.
 101)

 Can we grow and mold junior Marines from the very beginning of their career?
 What would it take to foster the right tactical preparation without first having to break bad habits?
 Initially, this was counter-intuitive to Team Leaders.
 All they wanted were strong and experienced Marines, but they measured trust by the wrong metric.
 By asking those types of questions, Team Leaders were forced to re-assess the qualities they were looking for in future scouts.
 On top of physical and mental aptitude, our platoon focused on selecting Marines that we knew would not quit and displayed an eagerness to learn and grow.